Curriculum Overview

 The Urban Data & Methods component of the MUSPP is composed of two courses – Part 1 on Analyzing Urban Futures and Part 2 on Interpreting Urban Trends: Urban Inequity, which will be taught in Term 1 and Term 2 respectively.
 The collective aim of these two courses is to equip students with methods and tools to undertake urban research and analyze urban trends that can inform the crafting of interventions for a better urban future.
 A key focus of the courses is deepening the understanding and skills to handle both quantitative and qualitative data, secondary and primary datasets through desktop and fieldwork.
 A major emphasis of the courses is learning to apply social science methodologies and tools to the study of the urban realm.

-Time: Wednesday (10am-1pm)
+Time: Thursday (10am-1pm)

-Venue: Think Tank 23 (2.413)
+Venue: Think Tank 11-12 (1.503)

 QUANTITATIVE METHODS:

-Week 10: Urban Indicators
+Week 1: Introduction & Urban Indicators

-Week 11: Demographic Profiles and Census Data
+Week 2: Demographic Profiles & Census Data

-Week 12: Population Projections
+Week 3: Population Projections

-Week 13: Economic Analysis
+Week 4: Economic Analysis

 Week 7: Recess week